RTLcoil/cloudinary-sass-loader/README.md

 Cloudinary provides URL and HTTP based APIs that can be easily integrated with any Web development framework.

-For SASS/SCSS, Cloudinary provides a webpack loader for simplifying the integration even further.

-It's a drop-in replacement for sass-loader with extra options.
+Cloudinary provides a webpack loader for simplifying the integration with SASS/SCSS even further.
+It is a drop-in replacement for sass-loader with extra options.

 ## Install